Afrintaj/CRUD_With_MVVM_Riverpod/README.md

 samples, guidance on mobile development, and a full API reference.

-1. Create TODO : onPress of floating button ||
+1. Create TODO : onPress of floating button.
-2. Update TODO: onLongPress of todo item ||
+2. Update TODO: onLongPress of todo item.
-3. Delete TODO: onPress of todo item ||
+3. Delete TODO: onPress of todo item.
-4. TODO DETAILS SCREEN : on click of menu item
+4. TODO DETAILS SCREEN : on click of menu item.